Robin Ince

 Robin Ince (born 20 February 1969) is an English comedian, actor and writer.
-He is known for presenting the BBC radio show The Infinite Monkey Cage with physicist Brian Cox, creating Nine Lessons and Carols for Godless People, co-creating The Cosmic Shambles Network, and his stand-up comedy career.
+He was a presenter of the BBC Radio 4 show The Infinite Monkey Cage with physicist Brian Cox from 2009 to 2025, creating Nine Lessons and Carols for Godless People, and co-founding the Cosmic Shambles Network.

 Education

-Ince attended York House prep school, near Croxley Green in Hertfordshire, and Cheltenham College, an independent boarding school for boys.
-He then studied at Royal Holloway, University of London, from which he graduated in English and Drama in 1991.
+Ince was privately educated at York House prep school, near Croxley Green in Hertfordshire, and Cheltenham College.
+He subsequently studied English and Drama at Royal Holloway, University of London graduating in 1991.